TrezorHannes/vps-lnbits/README.md

 We want payment options with ₿itcoin to be fast, reliable, non-custodial - but the service should ideally not be easily to be identifiable.
 LNBits provides a quick and simple setup today, for instance on your Raspiblitz oder Umbrel, however, if you want to build the setup from scratch on your own, you have to bypass a number of technical discovery and hurdles.

 ### Proposed Solution
 There are plenty of ways how to solve for this.
 This creates hesitance to implement, especially when you're not very technical.
-This guide is supposed to provide _one approach_, whils there remain many other ways to Rome.
+This guide is supposed to provide _one approach_, whilst there remain many other ways to Rome.
+Take your time following this through.
+It might take you 1-2hrs, depending highly on your skill.
+So don't go in here in a rush.

 ## Pre-Reads